mhbw/springboard/Capstone_2/README.md

 ### 5. Conclusions <a class="anchor" id="Conclusions"></a>

 While the model isn’t predictive enough to be a stand alone product, minimal human coaching can make it viable.
 Significant challenges remain in finding more predictive features that aren’t multicollinear or otherwise reproductions of basic stats.
-Appropriate model selections for the type of distribution are important as well.
+Appropriate model selection for the type of distribution are important as well, and perhaps finding a more varied stand in for the target variable would help the model better be able to pick out the signal from the noise.
 The moving averages have some promise, and perhaps an even simpler model based on those and core features might perform just as well.

 #### Extensions<a class="anchor" id="Future_Work"></a>

+Given additional time to do further iterations of this capstone, there are a number of additional angles that could be pursued to add further value or otherwise explore for new features.
+Four stand out as primarily being viable:

- Further apply Las Vegas odds: Perhaps use those as a feature to inform models alongside the core metrics.
+1.Further apply Las Vegas odds: use the Vegas lines as direct inputs to create features such as percentage likelihood of a team generating more goals and therefore points.

-Consider strength of opponent metrics; marry the trends of the opposing teams to the basic stats.
-Perhaps facing tougher teams would significantly impact players.
+2.Consider strength of opponent metrics; marry the trends of the opposing teams to the basic stats.
+For example, similar to how a player might have recently seen a positive MACD signal, playing against a team with a strong defensive signal could counter that and forecast a decrease in goals scored.

- Attempt an even simpler model with more stripped out features.
-Attempts were made based on  position but some a revision might be in order with a core set of numbers.
+3.Attempt another Poisson model with more stripped out features.
+Models were attempted based on position but perhaps a KNN to differentiate valuable players and only project their performance would be lower variance with more upside.

+4.Find ways to increase the points spread in the target variable: a more naturally occurring normal distribution might also increase accuracy in predictions.

 #### Acknowledgments <a class="anchor" id="Acknowledgments"></a>

+There were many reviewers who added edits and helped greatly improve this presentation.
+Thanks to Marcia Burchby,  Dayna Clark, Jimena Gargiulo, Megan Ogle and George Wood, among others.

-   I’d like to thank both my mentor for this course, Alex Rutherford, and my mentor through out my data science career, Michael Burton, for helping along the way to guide my progress, point out areas of improvement, and generally being great sounding boards.
+But I’d primarily like to thank both my mentor for this course, Alex Rutherford, and my mentor throughout my data science career, Michael Burton, for helping along the way to guide my progress, point out areas of improvement, and generally being great sounding boards.
 This project would be much less successful without them.